 If you are in this boat, you’re probably now considering the fact that you might not have the level of technical skills required, but that’s untrue.
 With the advances in website building technology, it’s become very simple to get your own site built and online within minutes, this doesn’t mean you’ll start getting traffic right away, but the process will be started.
 You don’t even need to know any coding languages or anything like that – that’s how easy things have become!

-The absolute hardest part about launching your own endeavour is sticking with it and keeping motivated.
+The absolute hardest part about launching your own endeavor is sticking with it and keeping motivated.
 I’ve watched more people drop out of really strong ideas because their site didn’t turn a profit in the first 2-months, expecting that is completely unrealistic for someone who’s completely green.

 You will feel like you’re working for free for the first little bit, and that’s to be expected, but if you stick with it, chances are you’re eventually going to start turning a profit – if you’re really focusing on giving your audience as much “value” as possible in your content, otherwise the next person will and they’ll get the traffic and ultimately the sales.
 This is just the way of affiliate marketing, it’s very competitive for a reason.

 Once you have your site launched, you’ve started to produce some content, and you’re bringing in a bit of traffic, you can then start to monetize that site (or whatever) with relevant Amazon links to good, reputable products.
-Sometimes (aka: quite often) you don’t even need to own said product!
+Sometimes (aka quite often) you don’t even need to own said product!
 You might even have companies approach you to review their products, in which case they’ll likely send you a free sample – it doesn’t sound plausible, but trust me when I say that it happens!

 You’ll have to invest a lot of your time into your site in the beginning, but once you get more & more established, the amount of time you’ll have to dedicate will eventually diminish.
 That doesn’t necessarily mean that you should spend less time on it, but you will eventually be free to do as you like for the most part.